 Tuesday 22 March

 Morning: Visit the Victoria Memorial Hall, Britain’s answer to the Taj Mahal.
 Two ground floor galleries contain a large collection of ‘Company’ paintings and the story of the birth of Calcutta.

 Morning: boat trip to Serampore, the former Danish settlement and home to William Carey the missionary.
 Visit the small museum in the College grounds (if its open) and the little Serampore cemetery where he and his family members are buried.
-We will have lunch at Danish Tavern in Serampore and then return to Calcutta by coach.
-(B,D)
+We will have packed lunch from the hotel and high tea at Danish Tavern in Serampore and then return to Calcutta by coach.
+B, L, D

 - Train reservation Delhi-Lucknow on Shatabadi Express Train 1st Executive class.